Do You Really Need a CFO? (And What to Do If You’re Not Ready)

 CFO Problems Don’t Always Require a CFO

 A lot of businesses hit a point where they need more than just accurate books.
-They need guidance.
-Financial modeling.
-Help evaluating growth decisions, improving cash flow, or getting investor-ready.
-These are what people think of as “CFO problems.”
-But the truth is, you don’t need a $200k hire to solve them.
-What you need is controllership-level support—an expert who can bridge the gap between your operations and your strategy.
+They need guidance: financial modeling, help evaluating growth decisions, improving cash flow, or getting investor-ready.
+These are what people often think of as “CFO problems.”

 What a Good Controller Can Really Do for You

-A fractional controller can help you build financial systems that scale, make sure your reporting actually drives decisions, and provide insight—not just data—when it’s time to plan, invest, or course-correct.
-It’s the kind of support that helps you lead with clarity now, while also setting you up for success later, when a CFO actually makes sense.
+This kind of support helps you lead with clarity now, while also setting you up for success later when a full-time CFO may actually make sense.

 You Need Strategic Support That Fits Where You Are